 Current best-practice and what to expect in the future.

-Customer experience is a tough game, what do you do or not do, affects it.
+Customer experience is a tough game.
+What you do or do not do, affects it.
 However, it is also an opportunity to stand out.
 More and more companies are investing in customer support which is one of the most important environments where you can impact what your customers think of your brand, products, and service.

 The research speaks clearly that even one bad experience can make a customer change services.
 Therefore, delivering great service is not a question of why, but how.

 Making your support accessible and timely is wise, and practical wisdom teaches us too that “be there where your customers are” – simple as that.
 Live chat has emerged as a powerful channel to offer speedy, convenient, and accessible service in customer support.

 For support teams, it has also added productivity.
 Many companies have harnessed live chat to drive added customer engagement and even new sales.
 A growing number of companies have also transformed live chat into a source of customer feedback to better understand their customers and make better development decisions.

 Join our panel of global CX experts who help leading companies around the world with the best customer experience solutions.
 Read what they have to say about making your customer support stand out in the competition with live chat.

 Massimiliano Meroni, Customer Experience Specialist of BE-Simple, Italy

 1. How to ensure a great customer experience in the chat channel?

 It is important to have the basics – Speed – a quick response time, Compatibility – a chat that works with any device, and Integration – information from multiple sources.